yk-liu/yk-liu.github.io/_posts/2019-01-16-Fiber-Bundles/2019-01-16-Fiber-Bundles.md

 ## Linear Connections

-There is no natural way of comparing tangent vectors $V_p$ and $V_q$ at $p$ and $q​$, for if they had identical components in one coordinate system this will not generally be true in a different coordinate chart covering the two points.
+There is no natural way of comparing tangent vectors $V_p$ and $V_q$ at $p$ and $q$, for if they had identical components in one coordinate system this will not generally be true in a different coordinate chart covering the two points.

 Consider the coordinate transformation: